AndBrilliant/harmonic-standard-model/README.md

 ## License

-MIT License — do whatever you want, just don't erase my name.
+Do whatever you want, but if it turns out to be correct, do the right thing.

 ---